CityOfBoston/digital-lambda/README.md

 Configuration is done by synching the `cob-digital-lambda-config` bucket into the repo before bundling up the lambda functions.

-### slack/post-cloudformation-deploy

-Posts to Slack on the status of CloudFormation deployments.

-(Deprecated)

 ### slack/post-cloudwatch-alarm

 Posts to Slack when CloudWatch alarms go off or resolve.